LingyiHongfd/lvos-evaluation/README.md

 python evaluation_method.py --task semi-supervised --results_path results/semi-supervised/aott
 ```

+## Acknowledgement

+The codes are modified from <a href="https://github.com/davisvideochallenge/davis2017-evaluation"> DAVIS 2017 Semi-supervised and Unsupervised evaluation package</a>.

 ## Citation

 Please cite both papers in your publications if LVOS or this code helps your research.